Benex254/FastAnime/README.md

 ### The Commandline interface :fire:

 Designed for efficiency and automation.
 Plus has a beautiful pseudo-TUI in some of the commands.
+If you are stuck anywhere just use `--help` before the command you would like to get help on

 **Overview of main commands:**